GaloisInc/grease/doc/dev/haskell-idioms.md

 {-# LANGUAGE GADTs #-}

 data Some f where
-  Some :: f x -> Some f  -- the type does not mention `x`
+  Some :: f x -> Some f  -- the return type does not mention `x`
 ```
 (`Some` is canonically available as [`Data.Parameterized.Some.Some`].)
 As
 defined above, `Some` has kind `forall k. (k -> Type) -> Type`.
 What if you want